Readability Formulas

 The new formula is as follows:

-Interpreting the Score
+What Does the Score Mean?

 The score shows the “reading ease” of a text.
 It considers difficult words and sentence length, giving more weight to difficult words.
 The new formula does not output a number that correlates to a grade level.
 Instead, the score scales from high to low, from “reading ease” to “reading difficulty.”
 Users match the score to the following chart:

-The new Dale-Chall is useful for educators, publishers, and writers.
+Dale-Chall is useful for educators, publishers, and writers.
 They can use it to choose reading materials that match the audience’s reading skills.
 The formula’s standard and unbiased measure of text complexity aids in effective literacy.
 However, like all formulas, the Dale-Chall formula is limited.
 Text assessment is more than just a numbers-based approach.

 The Dale-Chall Readability Score is a useful tool for educators